What Are Outlook Distribution Lists?

 You can use this same exact process to test a mailing list on any platform.

-These and many other useful features (such as Unsubscriber, Read Later, or Privacy Guard) can be used not just by Outlook users but also by the users of Gmail, Yahoo, AOL, and most other popular mail services.
+These and many other useful features (such as Unsubscriber, Screener, or Privacy Monitor) are available not only to Outlook users but also to those using Gmail, Yahoo, AOL, and most other major email services, with full support across macOS, web, iOS, and Android platforms.

 Why is the New Contact List button grayed out on Mac?